msupply-foundation/unified-codes/docs/decisions/001-v3-scope.md

 - We aren't using any of the cool graph database features, so why bother with the overhead of maintaining a different server?
 - The current UI is working, so there's overhead in replacing

 ## Decision

+The decision has been made in favour of **Option 4: Replace UI layer**.

+Given the backend exposes a GraphQL API, we should be able to drop our current frontend package in pretty easily.

+The current UC frontend is fairly simple, so shouldn't take too long to replace.
+It also could use some UX improvements, so we can make these along the way.

+A significant component of the admin interface work will be building a sensible UI for it, so it will be beneficial to build this in a familiar environment.

+If we have time/budget left at the end, we could then consider replacing DGraph.
+By that point, we'd also have a better sense of its pain points and how much risk there is in keeping vs replacing it.

 ## Consequences

+We will be left with a DGraph database (and a TypeScript backend, as opposed to Rust), which will require additional learning/relearning overhead as we maintain UC.

+We're also going to build out a lot in the backend as we implement this admin interface (all the mutations, as well as implementing auth) which will make it a lot more work to move away from the DGraph/TS backend in future.